 STEAMED PLACENTA ENCAPSULATION

 This method of preparing the placenta for encapsulation involves steaming the placenta gently.
-TCM is believed to have tonifying, healing, and warming properties.
+Steamed is believed to have tonifying, healing, and warming properties.
 If your placenta has been frozen or sent to pathology (in hospital), this is always the method of choice.

 UNSTEAMED PLACENTA ENCAPSULATION